peter-evans/postman-pre-request/README.md

 ## Debugging the Script

 When making modifications to the script it is helpful to check the contents of the generated environment variables.
-You can do this by clicking on the eye symbol next to the environments settings button after sending a request.
+You can do this by clicking on the eye icon next to the environment management button after sending a request.

 ![Headers](/screenshots/postman-env-vars.png?raw=true)